-The castle was built in the 1500’s during the reign of Henry VIII but for me the highlight of a visit to Holy Island is the ruined abbey.
-It was at this abbey that monks wrote the Lindisfarne gospels a copy of which can be found in the nearby church.
+The castle was built in the 1500s during the reign of Henry VIII but for me, the highlight of a visit to Holy Island is the ruined abbey.
+It was at this abbey that monks wrote the beautiful Lindisfarne gospels.

-It is vital to plan your visit to Lindisfarne very carefully as tides cover the 3 mile causeway and cut off the island from the mainland.
+It is vital to plan your visit to the Holy Island of Lindisfarne very carefully as tides cover the 3-mile causeway and cut off the island from the mainland.

-I would recommend that you take extreme care when crossing.
+I would recommend that you take extreme care when crossing over to Holy Island.
 Make notes of the safe times as apparently the lifeboats get called out regularly for stranded motorists.
 The tide comes in extremely quickly.

-Once across the causeway you have to park (and pay) and then walk into the village itself to reach the castle and priory.
+Once across the causeway, you have to park (and pay) and then walk into the village itself to reach the castle and priory.

 - The scenic coastal route runs between Alnmouth and Lindisfarne (Holy Island)

-- It is a 35 mile trip
+- It is a 35 mile trip.

 - You will pass through a number of villages and towns – Boulmer, Craster, Embleton, Seahouses, Bamburgh and then on to Lindisfarne.